gitlabhq/gitlabhq/doc/integration/elasticsearch.md

 In order to debug issues with the migrations you can check the [`elasticsearch.log` file](../administration/logs.md#elasticsearchlog).

+### Retry a halted migration

+Some migrations are built with a retry limit.
+If the migration cannot finish within the retry limit, it will be halted and a notification will be displayed in the Advanced Search integration settings.
+It is recommended to check the [`elasticsearch.log` file](../administration/logs.md#elasticsearchlog) to debug why the migration was halted and make any changes before retrying the migration.
+Once you believe you've fixed the cause of the failure, click "Retry migration", and the migration will be scheduled to be retried in the background.

 ## GitLab Advanced Search Rake tasks

 Rake tasks are available to: